faqihza/reinforcement-learning-an-introduction/README.md

-# Reinforcement Learning an Introduction:Codes
+# Reinforcement Learning an Introduction: Codes
 Implementation in Matlab

 All codes based on example and exercise in book entitled below: